Last Updated on February 23, 2023

 - U.K.

 Canada adopted a points-based immigration system in the 1960s, which is still in place today.
 The most recent change to Canada’s immigration system occurred in 2015 with the introduction of the Express Entry program.
-Express Entry is a points- and merit-based system that only processes applications for the highest-scoring applicants, providing fast-track entry into Canada for those who qualify.
+Express Entry is a point- and merit-based system that only processes applications for the highest-scoring applicants, providing fast-track entry into Canada for those who qualify.
 Express Entry also reduces application processing times to six months or less and eliminates backlogs.
-Points are awarded for skills, experience and a valid job offer in Canada, and candidates with the highest scores are invited to apply for permanent residency.
+Applicants acquire points based on the following:

-Australia introduced a points-based immigration system in the late 1980s, basing it off of Canada’s.
-Australia’s program is called the SkillSelect system, and applicants must receive at least 60 points to be eligible.
-Eligibility criteria includes age, employment, educational qualifications, language skills and sponsorship.
-A skills assessment is also required for individuals seeking certain types of visas.
+Australia introduced a points-based immigration system in the late 1980s, based on Canada’s.
+Australia’s program is called the SkillSelect system.
+Eligible applicants under the program must receive at least 60 points.
+Eligibility criteria include age, employment, educational qualifications, language skills and sponsorship.
+An additional requirement for individuals interested in certain visa categories is that they must complete a skills assessment.

-In 2010, the U.K. adopted a points-based immigration system to regulate immigration for individuals from outside the European Economic Area (EEA).
-Unlike the systems in Canada and Australia that consider personal characteristics such as qualifications and age, the points-based system in the U.K. is largely driven by employers.
-Through the U.K. system, applicants are selected mainly at the discretion of an employer rather than the government.
+In 2010, the U.K. adopted a points-based immigration system to regulate immigration for individuals outside the European Economic Area (EEA).
+Unlike the systems in Canada and Australia that consider personal characteristics such as qualifications and age, the UK’s points-based system is largely driven by employers.
+Through the U.K. system, applicants are selected mainly at an employer’s discretion rather than the government.

 Differing opinions on points-based immigration

-Opponents argue that merit-based immigration systems are grounded more in politics than neutrality.
-Instead of welcoming all applicants based on a quota system, they select for the most “desirable” foreign nationals, which inevitably puts certain individuals and groups at a disadvantage, including middle-age and older adults, individuals from less-developed countries, and applicants with fewer personal credentials (i.e., employment history and formal education).
+Opponents of merit-based systems often argue that they are grounded in politics rather than neutrality.
+Instead of welcoming all applicants based on a quota system, they select the most “desirable” foreign nationals, which inevitably disadvantages certain individuals and groups, including middle-aged and older adults, individuals from less-developed countries, and applicants with fewer personal credentials (i.e., employment history and formal education).

 Additionally, the Society for Human Resource Management (SHRM) adds that traditional merit-based systems are designed to reward individuals who follow well-traveled paths of employment rather than entrepreneurs who introduce bolder and more industry-disrupting ideas.
 A single “superstar” entrepreneur may generate more revenue and produce more value than groups of more traditional employees.